-- Where support is being provided in shared accommodation the needs of the supported people should be considered and they should have some freedom to smoke.
+Where support is being provided in shared accommodation the needs of the supported people should be considered and they should have some freedom to smoke.

 Separate smoking facilities should be provided for supported people.
 The best option is to have a separate smoking lounge.
 However, where there is no second lounge available other facilities should be considered.
-In shared accommodation where there is only one lounge this should not be used for smoking. - Rooms used for smoking such as lounges will require extraction equipment as well as regular checks to ensure that the risk from fire is reduced.
-The frequency of the checks will depend on the supported person's capability to follow basic fire prevention rules. - Smoking in bedrooms should be discouraged where a smoking lounge is provided.
-Where smoking in bedrooms is permitted these bedrooms should have windows that open, smoke alarms fitted that comply with current fire legislation and ARK policy for staff exposure to second hand smoke is followed.
+In shared accommodation where there is only one lounge this should not be used for smoking.

+Rooms used for smoking such as designated smoking rooms will require extraction equipment, heat detection, good quality nominal or fire rated doors as well as regular safety checks to manage the risk of fire from smoking materials.
+The frequency of the checks will depend on the supported person's capability to follow basic fire prevention rules.

+Smoking in bedrooms should be discouraged where a designated smoking room is provided.
+Where smoking in bedrooms is permitted these bedrooms should have windows that open, smoke or heat alarms fitted that comply with current fire legislation and Ark procedures followed for staff exposure to second hand smoke is followed.

+If smoking is a regular activity in a bedroom, it may be worthwhile installing heat detectors to reduce the amount of alarm activations from cigarette smoke.
+Heat detectors will activate if a cigarette butt or vape has started a fire in the room.